pJoshna/CareerConnect-A-LinkedIn-like-Platform-with-ATS-Integration/README.md

 ## 🧑‍💻 Author

-**CareerConnect** was developed by [Your Name] as a full-stack capstone project to solve real-world job search challenges for freshers and recruiters.
+**CareerConnect** was developed by Joshna Palleboina as a full-stack capstone project to solve real-world job search challenges for freshers and recruiters.

 ---